deltamodders/deltamod/README.md

 ## License

 All external libraries are property of their respective owners.

-This project is in no way affiliated with Deltarune, Fangamer or Toby Fox.
+This project is in no way affiliated with Deltarune, Fangamer, Toby Fox or Materia Collective.
 Our software is licensed under the EUPL (revision 1.2).
 You can read the license [here](./LICENSE.pdf).